mark-jordanovic-lewis/chatterer/configurableNode/README.md

 #### Init
 - Initialise the environment
-- Here is where you should pop all the composers that need initialising
+- Here is where you should pop all the composures that need initialising
 #### There's a logger to deal with too

 ## Flow
 #### Std Handler type
-- HTTP req handled by composer
+- HTTP req handled by composure
 - ServeHTTP is as normal, possibly send logging data through conductor
 - Response generated